adrianblynch/react-todo/readme.md

 However, I don't pass behaviour through parent components to child components, instead I let the child components dispatch actions directly.

 Why?
 To simplify parent usage and so as not to introduce container components.

+One reducer is used, again to simplify things for now.
+Although you could argument the bigger reducer is less simple than separate ones.

+I've tried to remember to use ES2015 JS where possible.
+Spreading over arrays and objects, lambda functions, default arguments and shorthand object properties.